stackbit-themes/stackbit-examples/hydrogen-contentful-demo-store/README.md

-# Hydrogen + Stackbit Demo Store
+# Hydrogen & Contentful Demo Store

-Hydrogen is a React framework and SDK that you can use to build fast and dynamic Shopify custom storefronts.
+Hydrogen is a React framework by Shopify that you can use to build fast and dynamic custom storefronts.

-Journal contents coming from Contentful CMS and equipped with visual editing capabilities using Stackbit.
+This site is adopted from the original [demo store](https://github.com/Shopify/hydrogen/tree/main/templates/demo-store) site by Shopify.
+Journal content has been moved to Contentful CMS for easy visual editing via Stackbit.

 [Check out the Hydrogen docs](https://shopify.dev/custom-storefronts/hydrogen)